In 2015 VDACS reported that there were 211,852 cats and dogs in VA shelters and rescues - 44,237 of them were euthanized. (Approximately 20%)

 Studies have indicated that animals located in more rural, under-resourced shelters have fewer chances for adoption than those in more resourced, urban communities.
-Studies have also indicated that certain breeds (mostly pertaining to dogs vs. cats) are more easily adopted in specific geographic regions.
+Studies have also indicated that there is a greater demand for certain breeds (mostly pertaining to dogs vs. cats) in specific geographic regions.

-• a.)
-Providing a website exclusively for showcasing participating shelters' top five priority animals to potential receiving rescues and shelters
+- providing a website and a caseworker exclusively for showcasing and networking participating organizations’ animals to potential receiving organizations

-• b.)
-Offering financial assistance to eliminate barriers to the successful transfer of animals.
+- offering financial assistance to eliminate barriers to the successful transfer of animals including:

 Receiving shelters can search by various criteria: